 The ARC node has high capacity data links for downloading archival data and high performance computer facilities to support ALMA data reduction.
+The node offers flexible face-to-face support in any combination of onsite visits and remote support.
 There is ample dormitory and guest room accommodation on-site to support data reduction visits and small workshops.
-The Nordic ARC node includes experienced millimetre wave observers and IT support.
+No local funding for travel and accommodation is available.